GlowingEmber/quickipedia/README.md

-alternating BFS algorithm to find shortest path between two Wikipedia pages
+alternating BFS-esque algorithm to find the shortest route from one Wikipedia page to another

+...totally not a way to beat my friend every single time at https://www.thewikigamedaily.com/